treeleaves30760/chromadb-WebUI/README.md

     python main.py
     ```

-4. Set up and run the Vue frontend:
+4. Set up and run the frontend:

     ```bash
-    cd frontend-vue
+    cd frontend-react
     npm install
     npm run dev
     ```

-> [!NOTE]
-> We are using react + shadcn to subsitute vue + bootstrap
-> This may occur in few weeks

-Once the server and frontend are running, you can access the Chromadb WebUI by opening your browser and navigating to `http://localhost:5173`.
+Once the server and frontend are running, you can access the Chromadb WebUI by opening your browser and navigating to `http://localhost:3000`.

 Please note that you may need to configure the server and frontend settings according to your specific environment.